easolhq/easolhq.github.io/docs/guides/theme_architecture/blocks/schema/variables/variable_types/color.md

 # Color

-Renders a colour picker, from which a Creator can choose a colour from the theme palette defined in [Site Styles]({% link docs/guides/site_styles/index.md %}), or a custom hex colour.
+Renders a colour picker, from which a Creator can choose a colour from the theme palette defined in [Site Styles]({% link docs/guides/site_styles/index.md %}), or a custom rgba colour.
 Returns a [Color]({% link docs/reference/objects/color.md %}) object.

 ##### syntax